 MINISTRY LEADERS, FAMILIES, MEMBERS & VOLUNTEERS

-How is praising God changing your life?
+How God changing your life and marriage?
 Share your story!

 I Praise Jesus Because...

 Gather the family around for this year's Alter the Altar family worship project from October 1-31!
 For the entire month of October, let’s zip our lips against negativity and complaining, and open our mouths wide in praise of our great God.

 When you gather the family at the altar for worship, each family member will share a praise starting with the words, “I praise Jesus because…” Additionally, all petitions will be presented in the form of a praise to God.
 Use your imagination and each day you will be adding another “stone” in your Altar of Praise.

 Plus join a Family Worship Together livestream on October 31 at 6:30 pm on Washington Conference's Facebook page!